YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 and use it invoke the MUPIP or DSE command.
 For example:

    .. parsed-literal::
-      $ gtm_passwd="" mumps -run zcmd mupip backup -region \"\*\"
+      $ ydb_passwd="" mumps -run zcmd mupip backup -region \"\*\"

-The empty string value of $gtm_passwd causes the MUMPS process to prompt for and set an obfuscated password in its environment which it then passes to the MUPIP program.
+The empty string value of $ydb_passwd causes the MUMPS process to prompt for and set an obfuscated password in its environment which it then passes to the MUPIP program.
 Shell quote processing requires the use of escapes to pass the quotes from the ZSYstem command to the shell.

-The environment variable $gtm_passwd should be one of the following:
+The environment variable $ydb_passwd should be one of the following:

 * not set
 * set to a null value